 If you are coming from outside the region, then we have a little guide for you!

 So what are you waiting for?
-Grab yourself a ticket, or convince your boss to buy you one.
+Grab yourself a ticket.
 We’ll see you there!

 We’ve planned a full day of talks from industry leaders and local talents, across the spectrum of Front end development.